 When teaching science at Arden Grove Infant and Nursery School, we seek to stimulate and excite pupils’ curiosity about changes and events in the world.
 We understand that all children have different life experiences and therefore we seek to find out what children know and then give them the opportunities they need to develop their own thinking, building knowledge through practical exploration and problem solving.
 We want to ensure that all children are inspired, irrespective of gender, to develop an enthusiasm and love of science.

 Through carefully planned and sequenced lessons and regular knowledge assessments, we will strive to provide children with a foundation of scientific understanding on which they can build future knowledge and the confidence to challenge themselves.
 We want children to be able to think scientifically and take risks with their learning and in order to do this we will provide hands-on experiences, carefully chosen trips and extra curriculum opportunities for all children.
 At Arden Grove Infant and Nursery School we want children to feel passionately about caring for the environment and living things and to develop an understanding of the effects of the everyday choices which we all make.

 We believe that computing has a very vital role to play in this generation of young children.
-Technology already forms an important part of their lives and this role will be even greater in years to come.
+Technology already forms an important part of their lives and this role will be even greater in years to come as we begin to prepare our computer scientists for jobs which are yet to be invented.
+We use computing in many areas of the curriculum to enrich learning opportunities, while also empowering children to conscientious and critical digital citizens.
 We follow the School’s Curriculum with the main elements of the National Curriculum which gives children experience in using technology.
-We use Purple Mash to teach much of the curriculum.
-We also use Purple Mash to complement home learning.
 Computing’s major themes are:

 - Understanding and using algorithms (a set of instructions).